Sanjay-E02/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

 ## AIM
 Write a python program to assign an integer 12 to the variable, then print it. men_stepped_on_the_moon= print()
 ## ALGORITHM
-1.Begin the program.
+1.Begin the Program.

-2.Initialize the integer literal 12.
+2.Initialize the Integer Literal 12.

-3.Use the print() function to display the numbers 12.
+3.Use the print() Function to Display the Number 12.

-4.Terminate the program.
+4.Terminate the Program.
-## PROGRAM

 ```python
 men_stepped_on_the_moon = 12
 print(men_stepped_on_the_moon)